-If you’re self-employed you might worry that you won’t be able to get a loan.
-There are so many loans out there, but if you’re self-employed it can feel like there’s precious little assistance when it comes to finding the right loan for you.
+If you’re self-employed, you might worry that you won’t be able to get a loan.
+There are so many loans out there, but if you’re self-employed, it can feel like there’s precious little assistance when it comes to finding the right loan for you.
 The simple fact of the matter is that yes, you can get a loan if you’re self-employed.
-Getting a loan if self-employed can differ from getting a loan while employed, however, so it’s important that you’re aware of a few things before starting your journey to finding the perfect loan.
+Getting a loan if self-employed can differ from getting a loan while employed, however, so you must be aware of a few things before starting your journey to finding the perfect loan.

 What Different Types of Loan Are There?

 There are many different types of loans available, but for the most part, they generally fall into one of two categories – namely secured and unsecured loans.
-An unsecured loan, as the name implies, is a loan that is not secured on anything concrete.
+As the name implies, an unsecured loan is a loan that is not secured on anything concrete.
 Instead, a lender will examine your financial history and use that to determine your likelihood of paying back the loan.
 If you have a good credit rating and no black marks on your financial history, they have no reason not to lend to you.
-If they find out you have had issues before, such as not paying back loans or having financial judgements made against you, they may consider you too high risk to lend to.
+However, if they find out you have had issues before, such as not paying back loans or having financial judgements made against you, they may consider you a too high risk to lend to.

 The Difference Between Personal and Business Loans

 If you’re self-employed, you might be thinking about getting a business loan or a personal loan.
-Loans are established with specific purposes in mind, so it’s important you know which is going to be best for your requirements before applying.
+Loans are established with specific purposes in mind, so it’s important you know which will be best for your requirements before applying.

 Personal loans are one of the most flexible kinds of loans that you can get.
-Pretty much every lender will offer a certain type, or types, of personal loan which you can use for a number of different purposes.
-This means it’s hard to get a baseline for interest rates, borrowing limits, and repayment terms because there’s so much variation in what you can get.
+Pretty much every lender will offer a certain type of personal loan, which you can use for several different purposes.
+Unfortunately, this means it’s hard to get a baseline for interest rates, borrowing limits, and repayment terms because there’s so much variation in what you can get.
 That’s why it pays to shop around.

-Personal loans can be used for a number of different things, from paying for home improvements to covering a large unexpected bill you’ve had.
+Personal loans can be used for many different things, from paying for home improvements to covering a large unexpected bill you’ve had.
 But it’s important to note that most lenders place a clear distinction between using a loan for personal or business reasons.
-Check the terms of the loan you’re applying for, and if you’re unsure about it ask the lender before you apply.
+So check the terms of the loan you’re applying for, and if you’re unsure about it, ask the lender before you apply.

 Business loans, just like personal loans, come in many types.
-You can get a start-up loan, specifically designed to give you some more start-up capital to get your new business off the ground.
-There are also general business loans, which can be used to do things like buy yourself a new business vehicle or to upgrade your IT infrastructure, or invest in new tools.
-Many lenders also offer expansion loans, which are designed to give you the cash boost needed to expand your business – but the criteria will be strict.
+You can get a start-up loan specifically designed to give you some more start-up capital to get your new business off the ground.
+There are also general business loans, which can be used to buy yourself a new business vehicle or upgrade your IT infrastructure or invest in new tools.
+Many lenders also offer expansion loans designed to give you the cash boost needed to expand your business, but the criteria will be strict.

-If you need a loan, it’s important to make a distinction between your business and personal finances.
-As a self-employed person, for the most part, it makes sense to have a dedicated business bank account and a business credit card.
-When you apply for a business loan, your business credit score will be taken into your account, along with your personal one, when the application is being checked.
+If you need a loan, it’s important to distinguish between your business and personal finances.
+For the most part, as a self-employed person, it makes sense to have a dedicated business bank account and a business credit card.
+This is because when you apply for a business loan, your business credit score will be taken into your account, along with your personal one, when the application is being checked.

 Does Being Self-employed Matter?

-A lender ideally wants to know exactly how much money you have coming in, on a weekly or monthly basis.
+A lender ideally wants to know exactly how much money you have coming in on a weekly or monthly basis.
 This is fairly simple if you’re paid a consistent wage or salary.
 The difficulty with being self-employed, however, is that your income can fluctuate.
-So you may have a good month, followed by a mediocre month, which can add a level of doubt in the mind of the lender checking your application.
+So you may have a good month, followed by a mediocre month, which can add a level of doubt in the lender’s mind checking your application.

 What Do You Need to Do?

-If you want a loan and you’re self-employed, you’re going to need to do some homework before you make your application.
-A little bit of preparation ahead of time can actually save you a great deal of time and stress, by making sure you only apply when you’re ready to.
+If you want a loan and you’re self-employed, you will need to do some homework before making your application.
+However, a little bit of preparation ahead of time can actually save you a great deal of time and stress by making sure you only apply when you’re ready to.

 1. Find the Right Kind of Loan

 The first thing to do is find the loan that suits your purposes.
-Are you taking out a personal loan, and you just happen to be self-employed?
-Or are you taking out a loan that is specifically going to be used in aid of your business?
-It’s important that you check that first, before you make your application to a lender.
-Check the terms of the loan to see if your purpose is covered and if you’re not sure ask them directly.
+For example, are you taking out a personal loan, and do you happen to be self-employed?
+Or are you taking out a short term loan that is specifically going to be used in aid of your business?
+You must check that first before you make your application to a lender.
+Next, check the loan terms to see if your purpose is covered and if you’re not sure, ask them directly.

 2. Check the Loan Requirements